GandhiCloudLab/watson-ai-ops-320-topology-api/readme.md

 # Topology API

-This document explains about the following topics related to the Topology Manager in IBM Cloud Pak for Watson AIOps.
+This document explains about the following topics related to the Topology Manager API in IBM Cloud Pak for Watson AIOps.

 <table>
     <tr>